hdennen/hdennen/README.md

 A full stack software engineer and technical lead - and occasionally a manager.

-My language expertise is JavaScript/TypeScript, C#, and SQL.
+My language expertise is in JavaScript/TypeScript, C#, and SQL.
 I am also proficient in Java, Go, Python, and PowerShell.

 If you are a hiring manager, let's chat!